Pouja/tudscheduler/README.md

 * SidebarSearchBody and IspPanelBody can be merged
 * SidebarHeader and IspPanelHeader can be merged
 * Move the visibilty of the tree into the CourseCtrl.tree
-* Make the naming of events consistent: entity::action::id, so for example course::added:3150 and category::changed::3

 # LICENSE
 See the LICENSE file.